Freehold Township, New Jersey: Buses

-Bus service is available to Philadelphia from Freehold Township via transfer in Lakewood.
 There are several bus stops to the points listed above located along Route 9 in the township.
 Freehold Township has two commuter parking lots available only to township residents, which are located at the Freehold Mall Shopping Center and on Schibanoff Lane.

 Aviation

-Following the closure of the Marlboro Airport, Old Bridge Airport in Old Bridge and Monmouth Executive Airport in Farmingdale supply short-distance flights to surrounding areas and are the closest air transportation services.
-The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 24 mi west (about 36 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 35 mi north (about 50 minutes drive) from the center of Freehold Township.Freehold NJ to Newark NJ, Distance between cities.
-Accessed July 28, 2022.
+Following the closure of the Marlboro Airport, Old Bridge Airport in Old Bridge Township and Monmouth Executive Airport in Farmingdale supply short-distance flights to surrounding areas and are the closest air transportation services.
+The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 24 mi west (about 36 minutes drive); and Newark Airport, which serves as a major hub for United Airlines and located 35 mi north (about 50 minutes drive) from the center of Freehold Township.

 Ferry

 Ferry service is available through the SeaStreak service in Highlands, a trip that involves about a 25–30-minute drive from the eastern section of Freehold Township to reach the departing terminal.
 SeaStreak offers ferry service to New York City with trips to Pier 11 (on the East River at Wall Street) and 35th Street in Manhattan.